 In automated testing, there are pre-scripted tests which run automatically.
 The tests are run to compare the actual results with the expected results.
 The automated tests help to determine whether the application performs as expected or it does not.
 Automated tests come handy while performing repetitive and regression tests to ensure that an application performs correctly after new changes are implemented.
 Automated tests run with the help of tools, scripts, and software to perform pre-defined actions written in the test cases.

-Difference between Manual and Automated testing
+Difference between Manual testing and Automated testing

 |Manual Testing is prone to human errors.
 Therefore the accuracy and reliability of the test results are low.||Automated Testing, on the other hand, is more reliable.
 Tools and/or scripts perform the automated test.|